FrederickDeny/tau-llvm-plugin/README.md

   -o householder3 householder3.c matmul.c Q.c R.c -lm
 ```

+### Functions in header files

+Functions defined in header files can be included or excluded by file name using the -g option
+in the compilation command.
+Otherwise, they will appear to be defined in the .c or .cpp file(s)
+that include(s) them.

 ## <span class="todo TODO">TODO</span>

   - Write something to spit out the names of known called functions,